Cross-stitch pattern with a gold cross, the words 'Whaine Taisia' in white text on a black background, and two small gold illustrations of shells.

 Application Process

 Applications are open to Ngāti Toa wahine aged 18-25.
 The process will open with Expressions of Interest, from there our Paewhiri (panel) will evaluate and select a group of successful applicants to attend interviews.
+Once interviews have concluded the Paewhiri will then select our final Tira (group).

 Some things to consider;

 • In-person wānanga attendance - this programme will require in-person attendance at the wānanga.
 While participants can live anywhere across Aotearoa, you will be required to attend wānanga in-person in Porirua.
-Some assistance may be available to support travel & accommodation costs.

-If you have any queries or pātai please reach out to us at wahinetaiea@ngatitoa.iwi.nz
+If you have any queries or pātai, please reach out to us at wahinetaiea@ngatitoa.iwi.nz